 Any new request for a grit bin will be assessed and prioritised.

 Community purchased grit bins, typically off the highway, are only refilled if grit salt is ordered from us and paid for.

 Call our customer services on (01226) 773555 to request gritting.

 We also receive special requests, such as for funerals and weddings.
 If we get sufficient notice we'll try to assist, if our resources permit.
 We do give higher priority to calls from the emergency services and public transport (bus) operators.

 - grit private streets or unadopted roads - these are the responsibility of the residents

 - provide resources for schools, although we do work closely with them to make sure plans are in place either through us or other authorised contracts

 - provide resources for private businesses

-What services can the council offer?
+What services can you offer?

 We have to plan these services well in advance of the winter season.
-We may not be able to accommodate late requests in busy periods as our teams and supplies of grit will be focused on council priority areas.
+We might not be able to accommodate late requests in busy periods as our teams and supplies of grit will be focused on our priority areas.